wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

    * Tosca OSV (Orchestrated Service Virtualization) works through an OSV Addin to Tosca Commander communicating via SOAP to an OSV Host talking to OSV Database and OSV Monitor talking to License Server.
    * Tosca BI (Business Intelligence)
    * Tricentis Tosca
-   * Tosca Commander interacts with a Windows Active Directory (via TCP & UDP) to connectTosca Workspaces with a Common Repository using  TC API.
+   * Tosca Commander interacts with a Windows Active Directory (via TCP & UDP) to connectTosca Workspaces with a Common Repository using TCAPI
    Tosca Commander Interactive Testing communicates with the Interactive Testing Server and Interactive Testing Agent.

 ## Conferences